'No, I'm not over it': Hillary Clinton jabs Trump, shows off Russian hat at Yale Class Day

 "You don’t need to experience gun violence to know that when a teenager in Texas who just survived a mass shooting says she’s not surprised at what happened at her school because, and I quote, ‘I’ve always felt like eventually it was going to happen here too,’ we are failing our children," she said.
 "So, enough is enough."

 Clinton, who graduated from Yale Law School in 1973, cracked some jokes as well.
 She told students that she was thrilled for all of them, "even the three of you who live in Michigan and didn’t request your absentee ballots in time."
-She also joked about her audition to join Yale's famous Whiffenpoofs singing club, saying she had buried the tape "so deep that not even Wikileaks will be able to find it.."
+She also joked about her audition to join Yale's famous Whiffenpoofs singing club, saying she had buried the tape "so deep that not even Wikileaks will be able to find it."

 She continued, "If you thought my emails were scandalous, you should hear my singing voice."